Applications for a Second Degree Program ('Zweitstudium')

 The following information is relevant for all prospective students who want to apply to a program with restricted admission and who have already graduated from a program at the same level.
 The regulations mentioned below are irrelevant when applying to a program with unrestricted admission.

-Am I an applicant for a second degree program ('Zweitstudienbewerber')?
+Who is considered an applicant for a second degree program ('Zweitstudienbewerber')?

-If you are applying to a Master's program you are considered an applicant for a second degree program if you hold a Master's degree from a German institution of higher education.
+Applicants who hold a Master's degree from a German institution of higher education.

 When and how can I submit an application?